ayomie/Customer-Personality-Analysis/README.md

 Here is the link to the data used for the Visualization https://www.kaggle.com/imakash3011/customer-personality-analysis

-Download and install Tableau to access document successfully
+Download and install Tableau to access document successfully Upload data to your Tableau and open .hyper file.
+You're good to go.